What’s in this article?

 With an electricity system increasingly powered by renewables—fluctuating with the weather and inherently unpredictable—balancing supply and demand has become more complicated.
 At the same time, the UK is keen to curb its reliance on imported gas, which is expensive, geopolitically explosive, and often a pricing rollercoaster.

-Enter Grid Services—the brainchild of DESNZ, OFGEM, and NESO—a clever strategy designed to accelerate progress towards these goals without excessive spending.
+Enter grid services - an approach designed to accelerate progress towards these goals without excessive spending.
 By leveraging demand-side flexibility, the UK can stabilise the grid, cut costs, and integrate more renewables, all while giving consumers a way to profit from smarter energy use.

 The topic in a nutshell